jpecsi/hopperhawk/README.md

 # Instructions

+*The steps below will walk you through the process for flashing the HopperHawk custom firmware directly to the device for a clean start.
+Please be aware that using this firmware by default does not have an OTA password configured or API encryption (for Home Assistant).
+If you wish to enable these features, you will want to flash stock ESPHome firmware and [follow the steps here](https://github.com/jpecsi/hopperhawk/tree/main/esphome)*

 ## Initial Setup
 1. Connect HopperHawk to your computer and power it on
 2. Visit https://web.esphome.io and connect the device